aws-samples/mlops-pipeline-prestodb/blog_post.md

 #### PrestoDB

--   We will use the built-in datasets available in PrestoDB via the `TPCH-connector` for this solution.
+-   We use the built-in datasets available in PrestoDB via the `TPCH-connector` for this solution.
 Follow the instructions in the GitHub [README.md](https://github.com/aws-samples/mlops-pipeline-prestodb?tab=readme-ov-file#prestodb)